JuliaPraxis/Naming/guides/PackagesAndModules.md

 - For package, module or type names with an initial acronym
   either write the acronym in uppercase then use camelcase or use camelcase throughout
-  - :ok:  CSSParser, CssParser
+  - :ok:  CssParser, CSSParser
   - :ok:  HTMLBodyValidator, HtmlBodyValidator
-  - :x:  CSSparser, HTMLbodyValidator
+  - :x:   Cssparser, HTMLbodyValidator

  ------